security-force-monitor/fmtrpt_data/scrapers/fmtrpt_2008_2009/notes_on_2008_2009_fmtrpt.md

 ### List of problems in 2008-2009 PDFs
 - Program name is in Italic, so `sed` statement needs updating to capture program titles successfully.
+- For the 202407121057 scrape, the PDF table positions from the original script worked fine, alongside the generic reshaping steps handling the numerous edge cases that this process throws up on the voyage between PDF and tsv.
+Note that the main extractor here is based on the revised 2009-2010 script, which had to deal with a lot of issues around page numbers that would not extract because the `<page>` tag would break up the "training" object.